What is a Mortgage-Backed Security (MBS)?

 Low-quality mortgage-backed securities were among the factors that led to the financial crisis of 2008.
 Although the federal government regulated the financial institutions that created MBS, there were no laws to directly govern MBS themselves.

-The market attracted all types of mortgage lenders, including non-bank financial institutions, and this created more competition for traditional banks.
+The market attracted all types of mortgage lenders, including non-bank financial institutions.
 Traditional lenders were forced to lower their credit standards to compete for home loan business.

-At the same time, the U.S. federal government was pressuring both government and private lending institutions to extend mortgage financing to higher credit risk borrowers.
-This led to the creation of massive amounts of mortgages with a high risk of default as many borrowers got into mortgages that they could not afford.
+At the same time, the U.S. government was pressuring lending institutions to extend mortgage financing to higher credit risk borrowers.
+This led to the creation of massive amounts of mortgages with a high risk of default.
+Many borrowers simply got into mortgages that they eventually could not afford.